Marek Jan Chodakiewicz: After the Holocaust: Polish-Jewish Conflict in the Wake of World War II (2003)

 Reviewing After the Holocaust: Polish-Jewish Conflict in the Wake of World War II (2003), Antony Polonsky wrote: "like the author's earlier book, Żydzi i Polacy 1918-1955... this volume is intended to correct 'anti-Polish stereotypes' (p.
 347), and it does not rise above the clichés of old-fashioned nationalist apologetics."
 He criticizes Chodakiewicz for his simplistic view of the situation in post-war Poland, for ignoring the widespread antisemitism at the time and for equating Polish and Jewish "groups", despite the latter being utterly decimated during the Holocaust.
 He ends his article observing that "what is most striking about this book is the lack of empathy with those caught up in these tragic events."

 Klaus-Peter Friedrich, reviewing After the Holocaust: Polish-Jewish Conflict in the Wake of World War II, criticizes Chodakiewicz's work as "selective and impressionistic", and "marred by many contradictions".
 Friedrich says that Chodakiewicz's manner of referring to fully assimilated Jews is similar to that used in radical right-wing media; he concludes that the book seems to be written with an aim rooted in the politics of commemoration.
-Friedrich also reviewed Chodakiewicz's Between Nazis and Soviets: Occupation Politics in Poland, 1939–1947, a study of the Nazi and Soviet occupation in Janów Lubelski County in southeast Poland.
+Friedrich also reviewed Chodakiewicz's Between Nazis and Soviets: Occupation Politics in Poland, 1939–1947, a study of the Nazi and Soviet occupation in Janów County in southeast Poland.
 He observes that as previous studies focused on large cities, Chodakiewicz's contribution is significant in terms of what is known of rural Poland.
 However, Friedrich criticizes Chodakiewicz's omission of prior research, in particular recent literature on collaboration.